The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Creation of ballooning critical pedestals

-GFS solves the fluid (velocity) moments of the linear gyro-kinetic equation using an orthogonal set of basis functions that reduce the computational complexity of the system.
-The full electromagnetic system considering perturbations on the electrostatic potential $\delta\phi$, parallel vector potential $\delta A_\parallel$ and parallel magnetic field $\delta B_\parallel$ is included through quasi-neutrality and Ampere's law.
-Pitch angle scattering and like-species collisions are retained in the linearized collision operator.
-The basis functions used are Hermite polynomials in the parallel to the field-line and parallel velocity coordinates and Laguerre polynomials for the perpendicular velocity coordinate.
-A more detailed description of the GFS equations is given in \cite{GFS}.
+The GFS code solves the fluid (velocity) moments of the linear gyro-kinetic equation using an orthogonal set of basis functions defined along the field line and in velocity space, thereby reducing the computational complexity of the system.
+The full electromagnetic formulation is retained, including perturbations to the electrostatic potential, $\delta\phi$, the parallel component of the vector potential, $\delta A_\parallel$, and the parallel magnetic field, $\delta B_\parallel$.
+These fields are coupled self-consistently through quasineutrality and Amp\`ere’s law.
+Pitch-angle scattering and like-species collisions are included via a linearized collision operator.
+The space-velocity representation employs Hermite polynomials in the parallel spatial and parallel energy coordinates, and Laguerre polynomials in the perpendicular velocity coordinate.
+A detailed description of the GFS formulation is provided in Ref\cite{GFS}.